Maybach VL I

-The Maybach VL I was an Otto cycle V-12 engine, made from 1924 in Germany.
+The Maybach VL I was an Otto cycle V12 engine, made from 1924 in Germany.
 The airship LZ 126 was powered by five VL I engines which emphasised reliability and low fuel consumption.

 Technical description

-The VL I was a V-12 liquid-cooled four-stroke Otto cycle engine, with individual grey cast iron cylinders, with a cylinder bore of 140 mm, piston stroke of 180 mm, and displacement of 33.255 L. The crankshaft was supported in roller-bearings and was fitted with a vibration damper for smooth operation.
+The VL I was a V12 liquid-cooled four-stroke Otto cycle, (commonly known as a 4-cycle) engine, with individual grey cast iron cylinders, with a cylinder bore of 140 mm, piston stroke of 180 mm, and displacement of 33.255 L. The crankshaft was supported in roller-bearings and was fitted with a vibration damper for smooth operation.
 The overhead valves, one large inlet valve and two smaller outlet valves per cylinder, were operated by a camshaft running between the cylinder banks, operating the valves with tappets, pushrods and rocker arms.

 The majority of the ancillary equipment was run by the camshaft to reduce vibration.
 Fuel was mixed with air by two fireproof Maybach carburetors per cylinder bank, with two header tanks above the carburetors providing fuel.
 Compressed air was used to start the engine; two tanks with a volume of 25 m3 at 29 bar supplied compressed air directly to each cylinder to start the engine.

 To change the direction of rotation of the crankshaft, the camshaft, with lobes for normal or reverse operation, could be moved by compressed air to change over the cams in use.
 This mechanism, used to decelerate and halt aircraft, was operated by an engineer, accommodated in the engine nacelles, with levers.